+'''

-AR_roots <- polyroot(c(1,-coef(huron_arma21)[c("ar1","ar2")])) AR_roots
+AR_roots <- polyroot(c(1,-coef(huron_arma21)[c("ar1","ar2")]))

+AR_roots

-[1] 1.158083-0i -1.091668+0i
+[1] 1.158083-0i -1.091668+0i '''

-- The roots are just outside the unit circle, suggesting we have a stationary causal fitted ARMA. - However, the MA root is -1, showing that the fitted model is at the threshold of non-invertibility. - Is this non-invertibility a problem?
-Let's investigate a little, using profile and bootstrap methods.
-The claimed standard error on the MA1 coefficient, from the Fisher information approach used by arima is small. - First, we can see if the approximate confidence interval constructed using profile likelihood is in agreement with the approximate confidence interval constructed using the observed Fisher information. - To do this, we need to maximize the ARMA likelihood while fixing the MA1 coefficient at a range of values.
-This is done using arima in the code below. - Note that the fixed argument expects a vector of length p + q + 1 corresponding to a concatenated vector $(\phi{1:p}, \psi{1:q}, \mu)$.
+- The roots are just outside the unit circle, suggesting we have a stationary causal fitted ARMA. - However, the MA root is -1, showing that the fitted model is at the threshold of non-invertibility. - Do we have a non-invertibility problem?
+We investigate this using profile and bootstrap methods.
+The claimed standard error on the MA1 coefficient, from the Fisher information approach used by arima, is small. - First, we can see if the approximate confidence interval constructed using profile likelihood is in agreement with the approximate confidence interval constructed using the observed Fisher information. - To do this, we need to maximize the ARMA likelihood while fixing the MA1 coefficient at a range of values.
+This is done using arima in the code below. - Note that the fixed argument expects a vector of length p+q+1 corresponding to a concatenated vector $(\phi{1:p}, \psi{1:q}, \mu)$.
 Somehow, the Gaussian white noise variance, σ^2 , is not included in this representation.
 Parameters with NA entries in fixed are estimated.